RedisGrafana/RedisGrafana/docs/projects/pop-up-store.md

 ## Streaming

-Dashboard with streaming Time Series (Grafana 7.4+) panels was recently added to the project:
+A new dashboard with streaming Time Series (Grafana 7.4+) panels was recently added to the project:

 ![Streaming](../images/projects/redis-pop-up-store-streaming.png)